knative/docs/community/slack-guidelines.md

 Channels are not:

-* company specific; cloud providers are ok with product names as the channel.
-  Discourse will be about Kubernetes-related topics and not proprietary information of the provider.
+* company specific; e.g. a channel named for a cloud provider must be used for conversation about Knative-related topics on that cloud, and not proprietary information of the provider.
 * private unless there is an exception: code of conduct matters, mentoring, security/vulnerabilities, or steering committee.